 PDA of North America

-PDA of North America is another helpful resource with seminars and classes available, including the PDA North America Conference this March.
+PDA of North America is another helpful resource with seminars, support groups, and classes available, including the PDA North America Conference coming March 5-7, 2025.
 Registration is available here.
 Two of many free resources you may find helpful include the Internalized PDA and What is PDA, a sheet that might be especially helpful when trying to explain Pathological Demand Avoidance to therapists, doctors, teachers, IEP teams, and family/friends.
+You can also find PDA North America's list of certified providers here.

 Sally Cat's PDA Blog

 Sally Cat's PDA Blog is extremely popular with many PDAers.
 Sally shares that PDAers have the most employment difficulties of all neurotypes, including non-PDAer autistic adults.
 PDAers often find both school and work very difficult because of attendance and compliance.
-Coaching is one way to get help with these challenges.
-Sally has been writing her blog since 2018 and you'll find a wealth of information available.
+Sally has been writing her blog since 2018 and you'll find a wealth of information.

 PDA Neurodivergence & the Perpetually Determined Advocate Podcast